The Regional Conservation Partnership Program (RCPP) provides assistance to producers through partnership agreements.

 - Local, state, multi-state or other geographic area covered.

-- Planning, outreach, implementation and assessment to be conducted.
+- Planning, outreach, implementation and assessment.
 Partners are responsible for contributing to the cost of the project, conducting outreach and education to eligible producers for potential participation in the project and for conducting an assessment of the project’s effects.
 In addition, partners may act on behalf of the eligible landowner or producer in applying for assistance and for leveraging financial or technical assistance provided by NRCS with additional funds to help achieve the project objectives.